erdincka/satellite/README.md

 Watch for output like `This container IP : 172.x.0.2`

-This may take around ~30 minutes.
+This may take around ~30 minutes on Apple Silicon using emulation, ~15 minutes on x86.

-#### Fix init script

-If you are stuck at "after cldb (DATE)" for more than a minute, run the following to continue with the script.

-`docker exec -it satellite bash -c "echo mapr | maprlogin password -user mapr"`

 ## Start the application

-For the HQ: `docker exec -it satellite bash -c "LD_LIBRARY_PATH=/opt/mapr/lib ~/.local/bin/uv run hq.py"` For the Edge: `docker exec -it satellite bash -c "LD_LIBRARY_PATH=/opt/mapr/lib ~/.local/bin/uv run edge.py"`
+For the HQ: `docker exec -it satellite bash -c "UV_ENV_FILE=.env ~/.local/bin/uv run hq.py"` For the Edge: `docker exec -it satellite bash -c "UV_ENV_FILE=.env ~/.local/bin/uv run edge.py"`

 ## TODO

 A lot

-[ ] Point to remote (PCAI) LLM
+[X] Point to remote (PCAI) LLM

-[ ] UI to set up and reset of demo volumes and streams
+[X] UI to set up and reset of demo volumes and streams

 [X] Containerize the whole demo app

 [ ] Allow using external DF cluster(s)

-## NOTES
+## NOTES and OBSOLETE SETTINGS

 ### Configure and mount NFSv4 (only if using NFSv4)